Take Credit for Your Retirement

 - Depending on your income, you may be eligible for other tax benefits if you contribute to a retirement plan.
 For example, you may be able to deduct all or part of your contributions to a traditional IRA.

-For more information on the Saver’s Credit, see IRS Publication 590, Individual Retirement Arrangements.
+For more information on the Saver’s Credit, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) and Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
 Also see Publication 4703, Retirement Savings Contributions Credit, and Form 8880.
 They are available at IRS.gov or by calling 800-TAX-FORM (800-829-3676).

 Additional IRS Resources: